moonfriendsynth/OscPocket-VA-Daisy-Pod/README.md

 CURRENT MAJOR MISSING FUNCTION: I can't figure out how to save current settings/patches to be loaded again in the future.
 So that means when you power off your Pod, all settings will be lost.
 Thats a bummer I know, and I'm working on it/asking other people to help me out.

-Here are what the colors mean and what perameters you can adjust:
 <h1>Controls</h1>

 First, you will need a midi keyboard or some sort of midi source to make any sort of sound out of this.
 When you start your Pod up, you will see one of the two LEDs on you Pod light up red.
 The other will stay unlit.
 These two LEDs represent the menu to change the perameters of your synth.
 When you push the first button on your Pod, the first LED will cycle through colors, which will represent different categories, and when you push the second button, the second LED will also cycle through various colors, which represent specific sets of perameters that can be adjusted with the knobs.
 Each time the colors of the LED change, the function of the two knobs also change.
 It's not the best system, but again, the whole point of this is to have a compact, cheap, and high quality digital synth.